 The experience started with a convenient pick-up from my accommodation.
 After a short drive, I arrived at the pottery studio in Avanos, a town renowned for its rich pottery history.
 The welcoming artisans there were incredibly skilled and eager to share their craft.

-First, they gave a quick demo, showing the basic techniques of shaping and molding clay.
+First, they gave a quick demo of the basic techniques for shaping and molding clay.
 Then, it was my turn.
 Getting my hands dirty on the pottery wheel was so much fun!
 The instructors were patient and offered plenty of tips, making sure I didn’t mess up too badly.

 By the end of the session, I had my very own handcrafted piece to take home.
 It’s not perfect, but it’s a great souvenir and a reminder of my time in Avanos.
 The drop-off back at my accommodation was just as smooth.